chuchunf/leetcode-scala-3/src/main/scala/recursion/recursion.md

 ## Implement the recursion function
 1. Identify recursion case => a problem could be resolved by re-apply same function
 2. Identify exit condition with assumption the recursive function is already available
-3. Call the same function with different but smaller input recursively.
+3. Call the same function with different but smaller problem recursively.

 Add **helper function** and with additional variables to keep information